36 combinations of a 2-dice roll

 | 24 | 1 | 3% |

-Probability of a pawn re-entering
+Probability of a checker re-entering

 | Number of available squares | Number of favorable rolls | Probability of re-entering |